 1. Recycled Crafts: Let’s turn trash into treasure!
 These upcycled crafts can teach your children how to reuse items like egg cartons or bottle caps instead of throwing them out.

-2. DIY Compost Bin: Composting is not only an environmentally “green” activity, but it can help kids develop a green thumb in the garden.
-This sensory Earth day activity uses trash, kitchen scraps, and other recyclables to make a compost pile.
+2. DIY Compost Bin: Composting is not only an environmentally green activity, but it can help kids develop a green thumb in the garden.
+This sensory Earth Day activity uses trash, kitchen scraps, and other recyclables to make a compost pile.

-4. Milk Carton Gardening Pots: This Earth Day activity for elementary students is another creative way to teach children how to garden.
-Make and decorate these recycled milk carton “houses,” then grow succulents, herbs, or other small plants.
+4. Milk Carton Planters: This Earth Day activity for kids is a creative way to start an indoor garden.
+All you need is a milk carton and a few everyday items to grow succulents, herbs, or other small plants.

 9. Celebrate Arbor Day Early: Arbor Day is when people all over the world celebrate how much trees enrich our planet and plant new seedlings.
 While this holiday may be on April 26th, you can always play fun Arbor Day activities (like having a tree planting party) anytime this month.